LLNL/RAJA/docs/sphinx/user_guide/tutorial/kernel_exec_pols.rst

 on a CPU sequentially or in parallel with OpenMP, or in parallel on a GPU (CUDA or HIP).
 The kernels perform the same operations as the examples in the :ref:`launchexecpols-label` tutorial section, which uses ``RAJA::expt::launch``.
+By comparing the two sets of examples, you will gain an understanding of the differences between the ``RAJA::kernel`` and the ``RAJA::expt::launch`` interfaces.

 We begin by defining some constants used throughout the examples and allocating two arrays: